chobolife/study_english/songs/carols/02_Santa Claus Is Coming To Town.md

 # Santa Claus Is Coming To Town

-- You'd better watch out!
-- You'd better not cry.
-- Better not pout,
-- I'm telling you why.
+- Santa Claus is coming to town
-- Santa Claus is coming to town.
+- Santa Claus is coming to town
 ***
-- He's making a list, and checking it twice;
-- gonna find out who's naughty or nice.
+- You better watch out, you better not cry
+- You better not pout, I'm telling you why
+- Santa Claus is coming to town
+- Santa Claus is coming to town
-- Santa Claus is coming to town.
+- Santa Claus is coming to town
 ***
+- He's making a list and checking it twice
+- Gonna find out who's naughty and nice
+- Santa Claus is coming to town
+- Santa Claus is coming to town
+- Santa Claus is coming to town
+***
 - He sees you when you're sleeping
-- he knows when you're awake.
+- He knows when you're awake
 - He knows if you've been bad or good
-- so be good for goodness sake!
+- So be good for goodness sake
 ***
-- You'd better watch out!
-- You'd better not cry.
+- You better watch out, you better not cry
-- Better not pout,
-- I'm telling you why.
+- Better not pout, I'm telling you why
+- Santa Claus is coming to town
+- Santa Claus is coming to town
+- Santa Claus is coming to town
+***
+- He's coming to town
+- He's coming to town
+- Santa Claus is coming to town
+- Santa Claus is coming to town
+- Santa Claus is coming to town
+***
+- With little tin horns and little toy drums
+- Rooty toot toots and rummy tum tums
+- Curly head dolls that toddle and coo
+- Elephants, boats and kiddie cars too
+***
+- Santa Claus is coming to town
+- Santa Claus is coming to town
+- Santa Claus is coming to town
+***
+- Santa Claus is coming to town
+- Santa Claus is coming to town
-- Santa Claus is coming to town.
+- Santa Claus is coming to town